Do you know how to make someone respect your boundaries? Would you know what to say or do to keep your boundaries firm?

 Most people struggle with boundaries because we, as a society, tend to see things at face value and with the intent of communicating in a peaceful manner.
 We hardly ever anticipate that someone would mistreat or misuse us.

-This article will discuss and highlight 12 characteristics of someone with unhealthy boundaries.
-All of these characteristics are based on personal and professional experience.
-Some of these are also based on the experience of clients.
+This article will discuss and highlight 12 characteristics of someone with unhealthy relationship boundaries.

-- Psychological urgency: Psychological urgency is a concept that explains another person’s intent to cause you to “jump” for them when they report something to you or tell you something that triggers you.
+- Psychological urgency: Psychological urgency is a concept that explains another person’s intent to cause you to “jump” for them when they report something to you.
 Psychological urgency is a form of manipulation.
-It can be used by retail stores to get you to purchase things much sooner than you would like to.
-It’s a way to kickstart your decision-making process in hopes that you will impulsively react.
-I talk a bit more about this here:
+It can be used by retail stores to get you to purchase things much sooner than you’d like to.
+And it’s a way many manipulative personality types triangulate and sound the false alarm.
+It’s also a way to kickstart your decision-making process in hopes that you will impulsively react.
+I talk a bit more about this here.

-- No recognition of your emotions: Users and abusers never have your best interest at heart.
+- Ignorance of your emotions: Users and abusers never have your best interest at heart.
 They are constantly trying to keep you confused.
-In fact, gaslighting and stonewalling are two terms that best describe this.
+In fact, gaslighting and stonewalling are two terms that best describe this behavior.
 Stonewalling is the act of refusing to answer questions, reply to you, or engage another individual in conversation so as to control them or undermine them.
-It’s an evil way of confusing and abusing you.
+It’s an evil way of confusing and abusing.
 Gaslighting is the act of engaging in behaviors that cause the other person to second guess themselves.
-It’s another evil form of control.
-I can almost guarantee you that most of these individuals are narcissists.

-- Little care or concern about your health/safety: An individual who has an ulterior motive or vendetta will most likely engage in behaviors that place you in danger.
-For example, a co-worker may ask you to lie for them even knowing that you lying could result in you losing your job.
-A family member may ask you to back them up in an argument even if they know you are likely to get hurt in the process.
+- Fake concern of your health/safety: An individual who has an ulterior motive or vendetta will most likely engage in behaviors that appear to be caring but ultimately place you in danger.
+For example, a family member may ask you to back them up in an argument even if they know you are likely to get hurt in the process.

 - Multiple attempts to “team up” with you: Some people just can’t take no for an answer.
 And some people simply can’t move on with their lives without trying to involve you.
 When someone can’t seem to engage in their own life without involving you or wanting you to be apart of something they are apart of, you’ll need to re-evaluate their intentions.
 I was contacted a few years ago by an executive who had been apart of a law firm for 25 years.
 He couldn’t understand why his high-powered colleague refused to move on when he told him that he was not interested in working on a client case together.
 This colleague became vindictive, angry, and abusive.
 He then made statements about him to other colleagues who then made the work environment very difficult to survive in.
 A simple “no” resulted in years of abuse.
-He is still in therapy.
+His colleagues multiple attempts were used to tire him and weigh him down.

-- Lack of respect for your need for privacy: Your need for space and privacy should be respected.
+- A false facade that shows respect for your privacy: Your need for space and privacy should be respected.
 You deserve it.
 Everyone deserves it.
 But for the individual who is incapable of respecting your boundaries, you’ll want to get away.
-This individual has no respect for two essential needs most humans have.
-This not only tells you where their head is at, but also can tell you a lot about what they value and don’t value.
-Is this kind of person really capable of truly respecting you?
+This individual has no respect for the needs most humans have.
+This kind of personality may attempt to appear as if they are respecting your space but in reality, they are calculating their next move.

 - Attempts to “chip away” at you or your life: Manipulative people often don’t fear authority or the feelings and thoughts of others.
 They like to push boundaries and get what they want through coercion, fear, or manipulation.
 These individuals have a way they work and think.
 They tend to work subtly by revisiting a situation over and over again until you give in.
 They tend to say the same things, do the same things, or manipulate their way into your space by tiring you out, getting on your nerves, or not letting up.
 This kind of manipulation is subtle and can be a form of triangulation.

-- Attempts to test you, repeatedly: Testing you might come in the form of refusing to talk things out with you, refusing to be equal or fair, refusing to listen and engage with you, and ignoring your needs in favor of their own.
+- Attempts to test you repeatedly: Testing you might come in the form of refusing to talk things out with you, refusing to be equal or fair, refusing to listen and engage with you, and ignoring your needs in favor of their own.
 Testing you might also come in the form of manipulation to see how far they can go with you.
 These behaviors don’t just happen once.
+They happen a lot.

 - Sneaky behavior behind the scenes: Sneakiness can be one of the most detrimental behaviors in a relationship.
 We all know that you cannot trust a sneaky person.
 They are always doing things behind your back and without your knowledge.
 They are controlling and have a need to always be “in the know.”
 They have to be on top and know what is going on while keeping you in the dark.
 This behavior is evil, to say the least.